ranveer14/ranveer14.github.io/notes.md

 ---
 title: Notes
 layout: page
-excerpt: "Access some notes prepared by Ranveer on this page."
+excerpt: "Access some notes written by Ranveer on this page."
 ---
 Here are some notes which might be useful.
 Any typos/corrections is greatly appreciated.
 Please send them to ranveersfl@gmail.com.